-In the summer of 2023, Danielle participated in the Bonfils-Stanton Studio Artist program at Central City Opera, where she performed in the ensembles in Roméo et Juliette, Rossini’s Otello, and Kiss Me, Kate.
-At Central City, she performed scenes from Don Giovanni, Cosí fan tutte, and Die Zauberflöte for their Short Works program.
+In the summer of 2023, Danielle participated in the Bonfils-Stanton Studio Artist program at Central City Opera, where she performed scenes from Don Giovanni, Così fan tutte, and Die Zauberflöte for their Short Works program.
 In 2022, Danielle was a Lehrer Vocal Institute Fellow at the Music Academy of the West, where she covered the role of Olga in Eugene Onegin.
-During her time at Music Academy, she sang in the Marilyn Horne Song Competition, performed in a recital on the music of Tom Cipullo, and performed Ravel’s Chansons madécasses in a Chamber Nights recital.

-In 2021, Danielle took a leave of absence from UMich and returned to her alma mater, Utah State University, to originate the role of Older Leah in the world premiere of Uncovered by Lori Laitman with libretto by Leah Lax.
-During her undergraduate degree at Utah State University, Danielle studied with Dr. Cindy Dewey.
-She was a winner of the USU Concerto Competition in 2019, won 1st Place in the USU Aria Competition in 2020, and was awarded the Presser Undergraduate Scholar Award in 2020.
-During her time at USU, Danielle performed as Mother in Hänsel and Gretel (2019), and as Nerone in a movie-style presentation of L’incoronazione di Poppea in 2021.
-She also won awards Cal-West Regional NATS awards in Upper College Classical and Musical Theatre in 2020.
+In 2022, Danielle was invited by her alma mater, Utah State University (USU), to originate the role of Older Leah in the world premiere of Uncovered by Lori Laitman with libretto by Leah Lax.
+During her undergraduate degree at USU, Danielle was a winner of the USU Concerto Competition in 2019, won 1st Place in the USU Aria Competition in 2020, and was awarded the Presser Undergraduate Scholar Award.
+Danielle performed the roles of Mother in Hänsel and Gretel (2019) and Nerone in a movie-style presentation of L’incoronazione di Poppea in 2021.

-When she’s not singing, Danielle enjoys spending time with her husband and her two cats, playing video games, enjoying a sour beer, or making a good cup of coffee.
-She’s currently working as a barista at Roos Roast Coffee in Ann Arbor— stop by, and she’ll make you a heart with her latte art!
+When she’s not singing, Danielle enjoys spending time with her husband and her two cats, playing video games, practicing Spanish, reading, or making a good cup of coffee.
+She can be seen working as a barista at the occasional pop-up event with Sundazed Coffee Co. and Go Brew Coffee Co. throughout Southeast Michigan!

 Contact: daniellecasos.mezzo@gmail.com